jonelD/jonelD/README.md

 - 📫 How to reach me **jonelds4@gmail.com**

-- 💡 I'm currently not that much active because I'm doing a Database Management System for a certain company that has a lot of encoders.
+- 💡 Currently doing a Database Management System for a certain company that has a lot of encoders.

 <p align="left">
 </p>